samanehmoghaddam/Research-Assistant-Agentic-AI/README.md

 # 🚀 ReLitAgent — Research Literature Retrieval Agent

-ReLitAgent is an agentic AI system that helps researchers recall relevant concepts, retrieve supporting passages from previously-read papers, and extract accurate citations while writing.
+ReLitAgent is an agentic AI system that helps you as a researcher recall relevant concepts, retrieve supporting passages from previously-read papers, and extract accurate citations while writing.
 It ingests PDFs, embeds and indexes them, and uses semantic search plus an LLM-based reasoning agent to surface the most relevant excerpts.

 ---